lcthomas/eng612s22/labs/lab-6.md

 I have not personally reviewed all of the datasets listed below, so please ask if you have any questions about a dataset you are thinking of using for this lab.

 * One of the datasets listed on the ["Datasets" page of Melanie Walsh's Intro to Cultural Analytics course Jupyter book](https://melaniewalsh.github.io/Intro-Cultural-Analytics/00-Datasets/00-Datasets.html){:target="_blank"}
+* [WE1S project datasets](https://zenodo.org/search?page=1&size=20&q=%2Bwe1s%20%2Bdataset%20-%22WE1S%20Collection%20Registry%20ID%22){:target="_blank"} (you may wish to select one)
+    * A subset of this data is that which we used for the publication "The Humanities in Public: A Computational Analysis of US National and Campus Newspapers": [Dataverse repository](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/BD9CE8){:target="_blank"}; [browse the repository contents on GitHub](https://github.com/lcthomas/humanitiespublic){:target="_blank"}
 * [Post45 Data Collective datasets](https://data.post45.org/our-data/){:target="_blank"} (select one):
     * HathiTrust Fiction
     * Iowa Writer's Workshop